Introduction

 Natalie MacLean 24:15

 Yes.
-Oh, and for those who are just listening, we’ll put a picture of this in the show notes but this is a serious looking beyond a dagger sighs it’s not
+Oh, and for those who are just listening, we’ll put a picture of this in the show notes.
+But this is a serious looking beyond a dagger size.

 Steven Laine 24:24

-sharp and it’s not terribly point.
-I just got a good blunt end for opening champagnes did a performance yesterday for some of our sales clients.
-And it’s just a beautiful way to open champagne.
-There is a trick to it though the bottle must be a champagne bottle because it’s thick.
-It must be cold as possible.
-So it’s brittle and the champagne doesn’t fly out.
+It is not sharp and it’s not terribly pointy.
+I just got a good blunt end for opening Champagnes.
+So I did a performance yesterday for some of our sales clients.
+And it’s just a beautiful way to open Champagne.
+There is a trick to it though.
+The bottle must be a Champagne bottle because it’s thick.
+It must be cold as possible so it’s brittle and the Champagne doesn’t fly out.
 And you just got to be very safe when you do it.
-Yes, I’ve never had an accident.
+I’ve never had an accident.
 But if you go on Tik Tok or YouTube or Instagram, you’ll see all sorts of disasters.
-So just if you tried, just be very careful, do a bit of research and yeah, make sure you do it properly.
-Actually,
+So just if you try it, just be very careful.
+Do a bit of research and yeah, make sure you do it properly.

 Natalie MacLean 24:55

-don’t try this at all.
-But there is a technique of course you have to find the C Have the glass going up the side in, you’re going exactly the night before looking for the structural weakness in the glass.
+Actually, don’t try this at home.
+But there is a technique of course.
+You have to find the seam in the glass going up the side under the neck.
+Because you are looking for the structural weakness in the glass.
 So you really do have to know what you’re doing.
-So,

 Steven Laine 25:08